I thought that once I became a U.S. citizen, the border would disappear.

 It moved.

-Now it lives inside me.
+Now it lives inside my body.

-when my voice passes through a filter before it comes out.
+It appears when I speak, when my accent arrives before I do, when my voice passes through a filter before it comes out.

-I stopped being spontaneous.
+Without realizing it, I stopped being spontaneous.

+I began listening to myself before speaking, correcting myself in silence, choosing safer words.
 I learned to process myself before the system had to.

 No one asked me to.

-But my body understood.
+My body simply understood.

 The correction happened without instruction.

-I don’t cross a border.
+I no longer cross a border.

 I carry it.